box/developer.box.com/content/templates/guide.md

 [1]: https://box.com

-We provide some easy ways to link to guides, endpoints, and resources without hardcoding the locale.
+We provide some easy ways to link to guides, endpoints, and resources without hard-coding the locale.

 [Get a file by ID][endpoint://get-files-id]
 [File resource][resource://file]